mattdesl/gl-white-texture/README.md

 ### `tex = createWhiteTexture(gl)`

-Creates and returns a new 2x2 RGBA texture using an unsigned byte array.
+Creates and returns a new 2x2 RGBA texture using an unsigned byte array filled with `0xFF` bytes.

 ## License